 We start with a descent towards Gjadalm in bright sunshine and with mild temperatures.
 Keyword descent!
 If you are looking for a great downhill run, the Rumplerrunde might not be the best choice, but to enjoy an unforgettable day on the mountains this tour is quite suitable.

 Near the old barracks we are already in hiking mode and start our varied, never really exhausting up and down ascent to the Schladminger Glacier.
 There we use the lifts of the small ski resort, just to leave it sooner, but not without a look down the massive southern rock walls at the cable car top station.
 We continue on to Hallstätter Glacier until we reach the foot of Hoher Dachstein summit.
 Here the descent down the gentle glacier starts and much too soon we reach a significant pit with a fist counterincrease.
-Actually from now on it is to consider changing to hike or skimode, because the following up and down through untouched nature can be a bit painful if you need to step in and out your bindings countless times.
+Actually from now on it is to consider changing to hike or skimode, because the following up and down through untouched nature can be a bit painful if you need to walk and step in and out your bindings countless times.
 We pass Simony hut and go on to Gjaidalm and from there up again to the Krippensteinlodge.
 On the final leg some of us even enjoyed a rapid skido ride back up the hill.

-With a splitboard or snoeshoes the walking distances should not be underestimated and with poor visibility the orientation can become extremely difficult!
+With a splitboard or snoeshoes the walking distances should not be underestimated and with poor visibility the orientation can become very difficult!
 Riding fun is kind of limited on this variant of the route, nonetheless the mood of the group was excellent and also everybody's physical fitness was highly remarkable.
 Eight hours constantly on the move is not half bad and everybody came home with a smile on the face.

 Back to the ambiguity "Rumpler lap", Rumpler is the name of a mountain near Gjadstein and the German word "rumpeln" means rumbling, like moving up and down through a rumpled! landscape.